-- We do not offer any tax gross-up payments to our executive team for any change-of-control payments; - We prohibit our employees, including our executive team, from engaging in hedging transactions that transfer, with respect to equity compensation received by an employee, all or a portion of the risk of a decline in the market price of shares of our stock; - We prohibit our employees, including our executive team, from pledging our securities; - We do not offer our executive team any substantially enhanced benefits or perquisites when compared with our overall employee population; - We have a clawback policy, which permits us to recover performance-based cash and equity compensation paid to our current or former executive officers in certain cases; see "-Clawback Policy"; - We require our executive officers and directors to hold shares of our common stock in order to align their long-term interests with those of our stockholders; see "-Minimum Stock Ownership Requirements"; - We have double-trigger vesting of outstanding equity awards following covered transactions under our employment arrangements with our executive officers.
-See "Summary Compensation Table-Narrative Disclosure to Summary Compensation Table- Covered Transaction"; and - We have established a long-term incentive program applicable to all current employees, including our executive officers, to further tie compensation to performance and focus employee efforts on corporate goals and objectives; see "-Equity Compensation-Performance-Based Equity Grants in Fiscal 2018."
+- We have a clawback policy, which permits us to recover performance-based cash and equity compensation paid to our current or former executive officers in certain cases; see "-Clawback Policy". - We require our executive officers and directors to hold shares of our common stock in order to align their long-term interests with those of our stockholders; see "-Minimum Stock Ownership Requirements". - We have double-trigger vesting of outstanding equity awards following covered transactions under our employment arrangements with our executive officers.
+See "Summary Compensation Table-Narrative Disclosure to Summary Compensation Table-Covered Transaction". - We have established a long-term incentive program applicable to all current employees, including our executive officers, to further tie compensation to performance and focus employee efforts on corporate goals and objectives; see "-Equity Compensation-Annual Equity Grants in Fiscal 2019."